clearlinux/swupd-client/test/functional/README.md

 test script so the pre-defined one is used, if you have more specific cleanup needs you will need to overwrite the function.

-7. The global_teardown() function contains commands that are run only once per test script, it runs once all tests in the scripts have finished.
+7. The teardown_file() function contains commands that are run only once per test script, it runs once all tests in the scripts have finished.

 8. Every test within the test file starts with the @test identifier followed